DataBiosphere/azul/README.md

    _select foo.local
    ```

-3. Delete all Elasticseach indices in the selected deployment
+3. Delete all Elasticsearch indices in the selected deployment

    ```
    make delete